 According to WebMD, “NADH [which is NAD plus hydrogen, or the reduced form of NAD] is used for improving mental clarity, alertness, concentration, and memory; as well as for treating Alzheimer’s disease and dementia … NADH is also used for improving athletic performance and treating chronic fatigue syndrome.
-Some people use NADH for treating high blood pressure, high cholesterol, jet lag, depression, and Parkinson’s disease; opposing alcohol’s effects on the liver, reducing signs of aging; and protecting against the side effects of an AIDS drug called zidovudine.”
+Some people use NADH for treating high blood pressure, high cholesterol, jet lag, depression, and Parkinson’s disease.
+It can also oppose alcohol’s effects on the liver, reducing signs of aging, and protecting against the side effects of an AIDS drug called zidovudine.”

 - Muscle function.
 Researchers from a recent trial conducted on amateur runners concluded that NMN increased human aerobic capacity during exercise, likely as the result of enhanced oxygen utilization in skeletal muscle.

 - Increased lifespan.
-This is certainly true if you’re a mouse, and researchers are highly motivated to see if the same benefit applies in humans.
+This is certainly true if you’re a mouse, and researchers are highly motivated to see if the same benefit applies to humans.

-What’s even more exciting is that the idea of NAD related treatment for serious disease is gaining momentum.
+What’s even more exciting is that the idea of NAD-related treatment for serious diseases is gaining momentum.
 Current research efforts are underway to understand the specific benefits of increased NAD levels on high blood pressure and liver health, as well as illnesses like diabetes, Alzheimer’s and dementia.